Board of Agriculture and Fisheries: leaflets (numbers 1 to 100).

 London: British Museum (Natural History), 1984.
 Quarto, colour photographs, fine copy in dustwrapper.
 More

-East Melbourne: CSIRO, 1995.
+Melbourne: CSIRO, 1995.
 Quarto, illustrations, laminated boards.
 This book deals with about 20% of the world butterfly fauna and is divided into three main sections - biology, biogeography and catalogue.
 It also includes a gazetteer and list of regional works as well as a bibliography.
 More

-London: Papadakis Publisher, 2008.
+Winterbourne: Papadakis Publisher, 2008.
 Quarto, dustwrapper, colour photographs.
 The migration of the Monarch butterfly and other wonders of the butterfly world.
 More

-Colchester: Harley Books, 1988.
+London: Harley Books, 1988.
 Quarto, colour plates, text illustrations, maps, fine copy in dustwrapper.
 The systematic section gives keys to the genera and species, with clear descriptions, and details of biology, flight periods, and distribution of all species found in Europe, with distribution maps showing national boundaries.
 Descriptions are augmented.....
 More

 London: Edward Arnold & Co., 1923.
 Octavo, photographs, text illustrations, fine copy in publisher's boards.
 More